bagder/daniel.haxx.se/about.md

 Why did I leave?
 Three parts:

-1. I was bored with the C++ Firefox messy development and getting more bug-reports filed than we manged to close and
+1. I was bored with the C++ Firefox messy development and getting more bug-reports filed than we managed to close and
-2. my manager turned out to be a bully who worked hard to make my life miserable.
+2. My manager turned out to be a bully who worked hard to make my life miserable.
 3. It was time to attempt to figure out how to work full-time on curl